LawShelf Educational Media | Evaluated Learning Experience

 Commercial Payments (COM-201)

-Upon successful completion of the course, students will be able to: Define negotiable instruments and differentiate between the various types of instruments; Determine the liabilities and responsibilities of various parties to instruments and notes; Describe the process of settling and collecting on a check; Apply the UCC rules on electronic fund transfers, credit and debit cards; Explain letters of credit and the UCC rules and regulations that govern them.
+Version 1 and 2: Upon successful completion of the course, students will be able to: define negotiable instruments and differentiate between the various types of instruments; determine the liabilities and responsibilities of various parties to instruments and notes; describe the process of settling and collecting on a check; apply the UCC rules on electronic fund transfers, credit and debit cards; and explain letters of credit and the UCC rules and regulations that govern them.

-The Commercial Payments course is a comprehensive course on Uniform Commercial Code (UCC) Banking Law.
+Version 1: The Commercial Payments course is a comprehensive course on Uniform Commercial Code (UCC) Banking Law.
 It focuses on the laws under the UCC’s Articles 3, 4, and 5 that affect commercial paper, negotiable instruments, and other payment systems.
+Version 2: Same as Version 1 with expanded academic readings and assessments including case studies.

-In the lower division baccalaureate / associate degree category, 2 semester hours in Business Transactions, Secured Transactions, or Banking Laws (6/21).
+Version 1: In the lower division baccalaureate/associate degree category, 2 semester hours in Business Transactions, Secured Transactions, or Banking Laws (6/21).
+Version 2: In the lower division baccalaureate/associate degree category, 3 semester hours in Business Transactions, Secured Transactions, or Banking Laws (11/21 administrative review).